 - After you recover from the anesthesia, you typically return home the same day.

 After the procedure, you will probably feel some soreness in your back for a few days, or possibly a week or more.
-Most donors are back to their normal routine in a few days.
+Most donors are back to their normal routine within 1 to 7 days after donation.

 To learn more about this process, see Marrow Donation FAQs.
 Marrow Donation FAQs.